Virtuant/katacoda-scenarios/ansible/02-ansible-first-playbook/step3.md

       apt: name=php5-cli state=present update_cache=yes

 </blockquote></pre>

->Note: This installation process may take up to a minute, so please be patient.

 4\.
 Once you’ve entered this change, run the playbook again.
 This time, Ansible should tell you that PHP has been installed successfully: